The following is a statement of the principles which guide the development of department and unit plans.

 - Multiple types of measure, e.g. attitudinal, cognitive, behavioral/performance measures must be employed as appropriate.
-Generally, at least two different types of measures should be used.
+Generally, at least two different types of measures should be used for each goal/outcome.
 Rarely should a unit use only one type of assessment measure.

 - Department or unit level assessment is the responsibility of each unit and is based on the department or unit’s own unique contributions to JSU’s institutional mission and goals.